-Interim EWU Policy 402-05 - Title IX Investigations & Hearings outlines EWU's investigatory and hearing process for responding to formal Title IX complaints against an employee for sexual misconduct and interpersonal violence.
+EWU Policy 402-05 - Title IX Investigations & Hearings outlines EWU's investigatory and hearing process for responding to formal Title IX complaints against an employee for sexual misconduct and interpersonal violence.
 Complaints against students for violations of this policy are handled in accordance with the procedures contained in the Student Conduct Code (WAC 172-121).
-If the student also serves as an employee, following a determination of responsibility under the Student Conduct Code, the matter will be referred back to the student employee's supervisor to determine whether or not disciplinary action is appropriate from an employment perspective.
-Complaints against other members of the university community, including employees, program participants, visitors, volunteers and contractors that do not meet the definition of a formal Title IX complaint are handled under Interim EWU Policy 402-01.
-An overview of each process is below.
+If the student also serves as an employee, following a determination of responsibility under the Student Conduct Code, the matter will be referred to the student employee's supervisor to determine whether disciplinary action is appropriate from an employment perspective.
+Complaints against other members of the university community, including employees, program participants, visitors, volunteers and contractors that do not meet the definition of a formal Title IX complaint are handled under EWU Policy 402-01.
+Below is a visual overview of the student conduct process, and the Title IX processes are outlined in the following pages.